Godot04/NetPractice/README.md

 This project was completed as part of the 42 curriculum.

 NetPractice is a practical introduction to computer networking.
-Instead of memorizing theory only, each level gives a broken network topology and asks you to make communication work again.
+Instead of memorizing theory only, each level gives an example of broken network and asks you to make users communication work again.

 ## Project purpose

 The goal of NetPractice is to build strong fundamentals in:

 - IPv4 addressing
-- subnet masks and CIDR notation
+- subnet masks
 - network range and host range calculation
 - default gateways
 - static routing
 - multi-subnet communication through routers

-In short: understand why packets do or do not reach their destination, then fix the configuration.

 ## How the project works